jia1/jia1.github.io/content/posts/core-react-training-day-1.md

 <!-- -->
 - I took JSX for granted and thought it was part of React.
 Other UI libraries use JSX too.
   - I learnt that JSX is syntax sugar for nested function calls.
 For example: `React.createElement('someDiv', null, React.createElement(...))`.
 If not for JSX, we would need to have several of such nested function calls to build composable UI.
-  - Some JSX attributes are metadata for React and do not go into the HTML code.
+  - Some JSX attributes are metadata for React and don't go into the HTML code.
 For example, `onClick`.

 <!-- -->
 - In OOP, classes are blueprints and objects are instantiated from classes.
 In React, components are blueprints and elements are "instances" of components.
 In [this article](https://reactjs.org/blog/2015/12/18/react-components-elements-and-instances.html), there are distinctions between React Components, Elements, and Instances.